Now Accepting Applications for 2022 Northern Tier Shelter Fellowship Program!November 17, 2021

 - Attendance at the virtual Shelter Intensive required.

-- Attend every other week fellowship group phone calls.
+- Attend every other week fellowship group zoom calls.

 How to apply:

 Applicants must be leadership staff working in shelters in Alaska, Washington, Idaho, Montana, North Dakota, Minnesota, or Wisconsin.
 One application per shelter accepted, with up to 2 staff participating.
 Shelters will be selected but individuals participating should be listed on the application with one applicant as the primary fellow.